Patrick Frawley: Biography

 By 1970, Twin Circle Publishing broadcast daily radio hits and a weekly half-hour television show espousing Frawley's conservative Catholic views.
 At that point, he took over publishing the National Catholic Register newspaper, changing its editorial focus from progressive to conservative.

 In 1970, Schick became a subsidiary of Warner-Lambert.
 Also in 1970, Canadian theatre and film producer Harry Saltzman won control of Technicolor from chairman Frawley in a proxy fight.

-In 1971, Frawley (on behalf of Schick), along with Charles E. Sellier Jr., and Rayland Jenson founded Schick Sunn Classic Pictures, based in Park City, Utah.
+In 1971, Frawley (on behalf of Schick), along with Charles E. Sellier Jr., and Rayland Jensen founded Schick Sunn Classic Pictures, based in Park City, Utah.
 The company produced independent feature films, documentaries, and made-for-television movies; in the period 1977–1982 the company produced a number of television films with the Classics Illustrated brand, including The Time Machine, Donner Pass: The Road to Survival, and The Legend of Sleepy Hollow.

 In 1995, Frawley sold the National Catholic Register and (the renamed) Catholic Twin Circle to the Legion of Christ.

 Frawley died on November 3, 1998, in Santa Monica, California, leaving behind a sister, two sons, five daughters, and 20 grandchildren.